 After tons of research, I pulled it off without a hitch.
 This post will tell you everything you need to know about visiting Afghanistan’s Wakhan Corridor, based on everything I’ve learned about the region.

-Welcome to the Wakhan Corridor
+- 1 Introduction to the Wakhan Corridor

-Welcome to the Wakhan Corridor
+- 10 When to visit the Wakhan Corridor

 Introduction to the Wakhan Corridor